 Next we find George Longmire in Louisa County, Virginia in March 1768 where he witnessed a deed for George Barclay.
 Interestingly, although George Longmire has not been found on any tax lists at this particular time a near neighbor of Mr Barclay was one William Garrett, a very well to do gentleman and large landowner.
 It is not clear the relation of this Wm Garrett to John or Robert Garrett though many publications state a relationship and we do know of persons of the same name who are proven relations to the Caroline County Garretts.
 More research on this must be done to see if perhaps there is a previously unknown tie here with the presence of George Longmire being so inconspicuous nearby.
 Needless to say, and profoundly more of interest to this researcher, is the fact that by 1770 George Longmire is listed on the Trinity Parish tithes of John Jouett.
 And by 1771 George is listed again, this time adjacent the name of Matthew Jouett, the celebrated American portrait artist.
 For all those Jefferson and Colonial American History buffs out there the name John “Jack” Jouett certainly does not go without notice as he is often referred to as “The Paul Revere of the South” for his exploits in saving the “rogue” Virginia legislators , including Thomas Jefferson, from certain death at the hands of General Tarleton.
-By 1772 George Longmire is no longer in Louisa County and is by this time on his way to, or already had arrived in, Ninety-Six District in South Carolina to join the Garret, Goode, and Ware families, amongst others with ties back to King George County.
+By 1772 George Longmire apparently is no longer in Louisa County and is by this time on his way to, or already had arrived in, Ninety-Six District in South Carolina to join the Garrett, and Goode families, amongst others with ties back to King George County.